The Safest and Most Dangerous Places in New Territory, TX: Crime Maps and Statistics

 Is New Territory, TX Safe?

-The C grade indicates that the rate of crime is slightly higher than that of the average US city.
-New Territory ranks in the 44th percentile for safety, meaning it is safer than 44% of cities but less safe than 56%.
-This analysis applies only to New Territory's official city boundaries.
+The C overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where New Territory's combined rate is slightly higher than the norm.
+New Territory sits in the 44th percentile, ahead of 44% of cities and behind 56%.
+The grade covers only New Territory's official city boundaries.
 See the table below for nearby cities.

-The crime rate in New Territory is 25.83 per 1,000 residents in the typical year.
-New Territory Residents generally consider the northwest part of the city to be the safest.
-Your chance of being a victim of crime in New Territory varies by neighborhood - ranging from 1 in 24 in the north neighborhoods to 1 in 63 in the northwest.
+The overall crime rate in New Territory is 25.83 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 24 in the north neighborhoods to 1 in 63 in the northwest.

-When looking at total crime counts (rather than per capita rates), the central parts of New Territory, TX see the most incidents - about 77 per year.
-In contrast, the northwest part of the city has the fewest, with approximately 15 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of New Territory, TX report the most crime, about 77 cases per year.
+The northwest part reports the fewest, around 15 per year.

 The Cost of Crime™ in New Territory, TX

-The total projected cost of crime in New Territory for 2025 is $6,647,779.
-This translates to approximately $449 per resident and $1,524 per household.
-On average, crime-related costs account for 0.9% of the median household income in New Territory.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in New Territory for 2025 is $6,647,779, about $449 per resident and $1,524 per household.
+That equals 0.9% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 50.8%